jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 hasTOC: yes
 ---

-The “functions vs. objects” cliche is an artifact of a profound truth about program structure and semantics.
+The “functions vs. objects” cliche is an artifact of a profound truth about program structures and semantics.
 Like oil and water, functions expel objects and objects functions.
 Moreover, the choice between them has dramatic implications for our programs, installing a “world-view” that involves concepts as fundamental as identity, change, state and even time.

 The object-oriented world-view may seem so obvious as to be without alternative.
 Look around the room, bus, park or wherever you find yourself reading this sentence, and you will likely identify objects, such as dogs, people and trees, changing over time.
-Many programmers approach program design the same way, identifying “distinct objects whose behaviors may change over time.” ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3) The ubiquity of this interpretation, however, belies the fact of interpretation.
+Many programmers approach program design the same way, identifying “distinct objects whose behaviors may change over time.” ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3)

+The ubiquity of this interpretation, however, belies the fact of interpretation.
 Change can be reformulated along different lines.
 Functional programs do not include identifiable objects.
 Yet, they may include state.
 They shift the paradigm.
 Instead of objects that change over time, functional programs consist of state transitions between _discrete_ _moments in time_ that may be seen together as “streams of information that flow.” ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3)

 [toc]

 ## Preface: Why JavaScript

 Many of the insights underlying this post can be found in original form in the [Structure and Interpretation of Computer Programs ](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP).
 There you may find a life-altering discussion of the same topics using Scheme, a Lisp dialect like Clojure.
 All code examples included in this post, however, will be couched in terms of JavaScript.
 If you know JavaScript and are unfamiliar with Scheme, this post may be immediately accessible to you without first learning how “[to balance all those parens](https://crockford.com/javascript/javascript.html).”
 Little is lost in translation as well.
 JavaScript has first-class functions (i.e. lambdas), closures (i.e. function-delimited lexical scoping) and generally thrives when used functionally.

 > JavaScript’s functions are first class objects with (mostly) lexical scoping.
 JavaScript is the first lambda language to go mainstream.
 Deep down, JavaScript has more in common with Lisp and Scheme than with Java.
 It is Lisp in C’s clothing. — Douglas Crockford, [JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/ch01s02.html)

 There is even an ongoing [academic effort](https://sicp.comp.nus.edu.sg/) to translate the full text of SICP into JavaScript.
 Also considered, JavaScript is a close cousin of TypeScript, which enables traditional object-oriented constructs like `private` and `public` and functional constructs like `readonly` and `as const` at compile time.
 Perhaps in JavaScript (and TypeScript), we get enough support of functional and object-oriented programming paradigms to enable a discussion of both within a single, ubiquitous language.